 Of the total number of people in the last month who were newly identified on the By-Name List (data point 2), the following people are yet to complete the Adelaide Zero Project survey (VI-SPDAT)

 |3||Returned from inactive|

-Number of people who are known to be sleeping rough in the inner city.
+Number of people who are known to be currently sleeping rough in the inner city.

-Number of people who were sleeping rough at the time of going on the By-Name List and have since moved into temporary shelter including couch-surfing, crisis, emergency & transitional accommodation or boarding houses.
+Number of people who were sleeping rough at the time of going on the By-Name List and have since moved into temporary shelter including COVID-19 Emergency Accommodation for Rough Sleepers Coordinated Health Response, couch-surfing, crisis, emergency & transitional accommodation or boarding houses.

 |5.1||Average monthly housing placement rate|

-Average number of people per month who have been housed through the Adelaide Zero Project since Connections Week, 18 May, 2018.
+Average number of people per month who have been housed through the Adelaide Zero Project since the first Connections Week in May 2018.

-2 ‘Housed’ refers to people on the By-Name List who are now in secure housing and have signed a lease.
+1‘Housed’ refers to people on the By-Name List who have been offered a housing placement.